 If you are interested in hiring our building for a group or event, please get in touch.
 If you already run a regular group at the church and would like it advertised on this page, please let us know.

-In light of the current health crisis, we are following guidance from the government and the Baptist Union, for all services, church activities and room hire.
+In light of the current health crisis, we are following regulations and guidance from the government, public health scientists and the Baptist Union, and all activities in the building are currently suspended.

 Run by us